 - Papers on current research

-The submitted papers will be shepherded (and selected) through an editorial review process.
+The submitted papers will undergo an editorial review process.

 A good paper will: